rackerlabs/support-how-to/content/cloud-sites/getting-started-with-cloud-sites-rackspace-nameservers-and-creating-custom-nameservers.md

     by entering your domain name, user and password, then clicking **Manage Domain**.
-2. On the domain management page, scroll to the bottom of the page to the link **If you want to create or modify a nameserver which is based on yourhostdomain.com click here**.
-(Ignore the nameservers link in the main top menu.)
+2. On the domain management page, scroll to the bottom of the page to the link.

+    **Note:** If you want to create or modify a name server which is based on yourhostdomain.com click here.
+(Ignore the name servers link in the main top menu.)

-3. On the next page, scroll down to the **Create nameserver** section and perform the following steps:
+3. On the next page, scroll down to the **Create name server** section and perform the following steps:
     1. In the first field, enter the host prefix for your first server (example, **ns1**).
-    2. In the second box, enter the IP address for the nameserver you want to create.
+    2. In the second box, enter the IP address for the name server you want to create.
-    3. Click the **Create Nameserver** button.
+    3. Click the **Create Name Server** button.

 4. Repeat step 3 for your second DNS server (**ns2**).
 5. You will now see your DNS servers listed on the page.

-### Dotster
+#### Dotster

-To register new or update current nameservers with Dotster, follow these steps.
+To register new or update current name servers with Dotster, follow these steps.

 1. Open up your account information at Dotster and click the **My Domains** tab.
-2. Click the domain name for which you want to add the nameservers.
+2. Click the domain name for which you want to add the name servers.
 (Do not select the check box.)
-3. In the **Name Servers** section, click the **Register NameServer** link.
+3. In the **Name Servers** section, click the **Register Name Server** link.
-4. Fill in the form with your nameserver name and IP address.
+4. Fill in the form with your name server name and IP address.

-### eNom
+#### eNom

 If your domain is registered with Enom, follow these steps to register new or update current DNS servers.

-1. Log in to your account at enom.com.
+1. Log in to your account at **enom.com**.
-2. From the site menu, select **Domains &gt; Advanced Tools &gt;
-    Register a Name Server**.
+2. From the site menu, select **Domains > Advanced Tools > Register a Name Server**.

-    A page with forms for adding new nameservers and updating old nameservers is displayed.
+    A page with forms for adding new name servers and updating old name servers is displayed.

-3. Add the nameserver name to the form (for example, **ns1.yourdomain.com**), enter the old IP address for the DNS server (if updating), and enter the new one provided in your migration complete email.
+3. Add the name server name to the form (for example, **ns1.yourdomain.com**), enter the old IP address for the DNS server (if updating), and enter the new one provided in your migration complete email.
 4. Click **Update**.

-### Directi
+#### Directi

-To register new nameservers or update existing nameservers with Directi, follow these steps.
+To register new name servers or update existing name servers with Directi, follow these steps.

 1. Log in to your Domain Control Panel.
-2. From **Domains &gt; Search &gt; Domain Registration Search**, search for the domain name for which you want to manage child name servers.
+2. From **Domains > Search > Domain Registration Search**, search for the domain name for which you want to manage child name servers.
 3. Click the domain name under which you want to create child name servers.